 If you’ve never purchased the best PS4 headset specifically for your PS4 or PS4 Pro, you may get a little lost in all the options.
 So we took it upon ourselves to buy and test the top 15 PS4 headsets along with our favorite games (such a tough proposition, I know) to find the best option for 2019.
 Check out our best gaming headsets guide for more of the top-rated headsets.

 Top 5 PS4 Headsets Compared

-#1 Pick Astro Gaming A50 – Editor’s Choice
+#1 Astro Gaming A50 Playstation 4 Headset

-Price: $299.99 | Weight: 12 ounces | Battery Life: 15+ hours
+Weight: 12 ounces | Battery Life: 15+ hours

 WHY IT’S A TOP PICK: Excellent sound, wireless capabilities, and an updated design with even more to love.

 But that’s not all that’s changed.
-The design, particularly around the headband, is also lighter and sparser, helping to cut some of the weight off of these hefty headphones and make them easier to wear for long periods of time.
+The design, particularly around the headband, is also lighter and sparser, helping to cut some of the weight off of these hefty headphones and making them easier to wear for long periods of time.
 The new LED light panels also give you an extra dimension of style and customization, allowing you to change the color and status indicators as you see fit.
 The new ASTRO Command Center software gives you complete control over audio settings and voice communication.

-#2 Pick SteelSeries Arctis 7 – Best Wireless PS4 Headset
+#2 SteelSeries Arctis 7 PS4 Headset

-Price: $112.48 | Weight: 12.5 ounces | Battery Life: 24 hours
+Weight: 12.5 ounces | Battery Life: 24 hours

 WHY IT’S A TOP PICK: Extra large ear cups and mic make for a durable design and high immersion.

-Price: $99.95 | Weight: 13 ounces | Battery Life: 15 hours
+Weight: 13 ounces | Battery Life: 15 hours

 WHY IT’S A TOP PICK: Flip-to-mute mic and Superhuman Hearing technology for multiplayer.

-#4 Pick PlayStation Premium Wireless Headset – Most Innovative Headset
+#4 PlayStation Premium Wireless Headset PS4 Headset

 Weight: 14 ounces | Battery Life: 7 hours

-WHY IT’S A TOP PICK: 7.1 surround sound, 3D audio technology and dual mics.
+WHY IT’S A TOP PICK: 7.1 surround sound, 3D audio technology, and dual mics.

 We absolutely had to include this PS4 headset on the list, seeing as it was made directly by Sony for the PlayStation.
 As such, you will get the full benefits of PS4 games that have 3D audio enabled.
 This proprietary technology is built directly into many PS4 games and provides a truly immersive experience that you have to hear to believe.
-Add that on top of 7.1 virtual surround sound and you’ve got a set of killer headphones.
+Add that on top of 7.1 virtual surround sound, and you’ve got a set of killer headphones.

 You can even download the headset’s companion app from the PlayStation Store to hear games exactly as their developers wanted you to hear them.
-When you’re starting a new game, look for it on the companion app and if it’s available, your headset will adjust its EQ levels to bring out all the subtle nuances and audio queues of the game.
+When you’re starting a new game, look for it on the companion app, and if it’s available, your headset will adjust its EQ levels to bring out all the subtle nuances and audio queues of the game.
 You won’t get an experience like this with any other PS4 headset.

-#5 Pick HyperX Cloud – Most Affordable Over-Ear PS4 Headset
+#5 HyperX Cloud PS4 Headset

-Price: $68.53 | Weight: 11.4 ounces | Battery: NA/wired
+Weight: 11.4 ounces | Battery: NA/wired

-WHY IT’S A TOP PICK: Official PlayStation licensed, super affordable, durable and comfortable design
+WHY IT’S A TOP PICK: Official PlayStation licensed, super affordable, durable, and comfortable design

 HyperX is a well-established name in the gaming headset community, but it typically offers higher-end devices and higher price points.
-The HyperX Cloud forgoes all that to give you a sub-$100 wired headset that is officially licensed by PlayStation and tested by Sony for quality.
+The HyperX Cloud forgoes all that to give you a sub-$100 wired headset that is officially licensed by PlayStation and researched by Sony for quality.
 While you may not get any of the bells and whistles of the headsets that cost hundreds of dollars more, the HyperX Cloud gets the job done.

 The mic is also impressive for such a low-cost headset.
-It’s flexible, detachable and sounds great on the other end.
+It’s flexible, detachable, and sounds great on the other end.
 The ear cups themselves are made of polyurethane and memory foam, but they have a light, comfortable fit and should last a long time with care (no roughhousing around the headset).

 What to Look for in the Best PS4 Headsets

 Sony Compatibility: PlayStation headsets tend to benefit more from specialized features that are actually coded right into the games you buy.
 Look for headsets that are designed to play better with certain PS4 games (hey, there’s a reason Sony’s own elite headset won as our top pick).
 But, if you’re in need of cans for virtual reality, then you’ll want the best headphones for VR.